 Professor Oak sighs again, clasping his hands over his knee and looking suddenly older as he stares into his lap.
 “It was maybe a week after it happened, you’d just started therapy and had spent the night at Red’s… Tom and Laura were downstairs talking to me after they dropped you off, and Red spent some time with you upstairs while we talked about how you were doing.
 I remember Laura being worried about you when I expressed my own concerns, mostly because we didn’t know why you weren’t expressing more sadness.
 After Red came down and everyone left… it was late, so I thought you were sleeping… I didn’t mean to pry, but when I walked by your bedroom toward mine, I heard you talking.
 I thought you were on the phone with Red or Daisy, but it wasn’t a conversation.
 Or at least not that kind.”
 His grandfather’s eyes are so sad Blue can barely look at them.
 “You were making a promise to your parents.”

 Blue just stares at him.
-He can’t remember this at all, the earliest he could remember thinking of his promise was after Red’s dad died…
+He can’t remember this at all; the earliest he can recall putting the thoughts into words, into saying them out loud, was to Red after his dad died…

 “You don’t remember?”

 “No,” Blue says, blinking.
-“But… I did make that promise again, later.
-And I remember that.”
+“But… I was thinking about it then, I know that.
+And I did make that promise again, later.”

 Gramps nods.
 “Well, I knew, then, that when you got older you would try.
 That you would throw yourself into the teeth of the world, to get as strong as possible, to take them down.
 When you finally told me about your ambition, I was relieved.
 I knew you wouldn’t try to do it alone, to hide it and pretend to just be after a normal championship.
 That’s what I was most afraid of… well, I was still a little afraid of it after, if I’m being honest.
 That if I tried to keep you home longer, to wait until you were older, you would just grab a pokemon and go.
 But that night… that was when I stopped responding to incidents that would expose me to Pressure.
 It was already starting to debilitate me, and I knew I had to preserve as much time with it as I could for Daisy, and then for you.”

+The words his chest like stones.
 Blue reaches out and takes his grandfather’s hand, jaw working as he breathes in and out.
 “I used to think you were a coward,” he whispers, not looking at his grandfather.
-“When I was younger.
-I thought you should go after them.
+“When I was younger, I thought… thought you should go after them.
 Capture them.
 Kill them.”
 He looks up, hand squeezing.
 “I didn’t think that for long, I understood after Moltres hit Viridian.”

 His grandfather smiles and raises Blue’s hand for a kiss, then clasps both hands around his.
 “I told you all this just to make sure you understand… there’s nothing you did that made me choose what I did rashly.
 I was prepared for this for years.
 If you decide to give up that promise, which I know must mean a lot to you… I don’t regret being the cause of that, exactly.
 You are too young, particularly if you want to be more than a cog in the machine.
 But I want to make sure you’re doing it for reasons you can respect yourself for, and not out of some form of coercion that concern for me has forced onto you.”

 Blue swallows the lump in his throat, trying to think through the confusion he feels.
 “I… I don’t know what to think, Gramps.
-Part of me knows it was just a childish promise, totally naive and idiotic.
+Part of me knows it was a childish commitment, totally naïve about what exactly it would mean, not just in the moment but for my other promise, my real goal of taking them down.
 I know I shouldn’t hold myself to something just because I said it when I was younger, no matter how much I meant it.”
 Red has said a lot on that topic, Blue can almost hear his voice before dismissing the apparition with a rush of words.
-“I don’t know how I’ll actually act the next time I have an opportunity to face them, maybe I’ll be able to resist and maybe not, but… whatever I choose, I won’t do it because of the promise.”
+“I don’t know how I’ll actually act the next time I have an opportunity to face them, maybe I’ll be able to resist and maybe not, but… whatever I choose, I don’t think I’ll do it just because of the promise.”

 Gramps watches him a moment, then slowly nods.
 “I understand.
 And… I said I would trust you, but to be clear, you’re not just saying this because you want to keep me from assuming you’re there next time and going?”